Hiking the Five Lakes Trail in Zermatt

 I love Zermatt as it is a great base for some of the amazing hiking routes into the surrounding mountains overlooking the resort.
 One of the top and in somewhat ways, the easiest hiking route to do is known as the ‘Five Lakes Trail’ to the east and I heard that three of lakes has the Matterhorn mountain reflected on their water surfaces.
 Because of this I always wanted to do this and got the chance back in July 2016.

 At the start of this amazing day, I have to admit I did the tourist route.
-I didn’t commence the hike from Zermatt itself so I took a train ride from Zermatt to Sunnegga to get to the heart of the route.
+I didn’t commence the hike from Zermatt itself so I took a train ride from Zermatt to Sunnegga to get to the heart of the five lakes trail.
 The train which goes up the steep mountain side is located on Wiestistrasse besides the river (only a few minutes walk from Zermatt’s main train station and tourist information centre).
 By doing it this way it does cost a bit but if people are either on short of time or want to burn their money and cheat a little, then this is for you.
 I had lack of time of course.

 After the short ride up to Sunnegga I then took a short gondola ride up to Blauherd where the hiking trail begins.
 (If hikers want to, the route can also be started from Sunnegga and finish at Blauherd but will take longer as there is more uphill ascents.
 I decided on the reserve option as there is more downhill ascents on the trail).